 He went on to say that the Russians were upgrading and replacing the older Syrian weapons, plus providing the needed technical maintenance training.
 And even the Syrian officers, old and new, went through combined operations training for close coordination between the various intelligence branches, cyber warfare, drones, and even increasing Special Forces strength.

 “Iran’s anti-terrorism partners helped the Syrian Army build its pride back up after so many defeats.

 But in the end, without the Russians coming in with their additional air power, the jihadist might have been marching into Damascus.
-Veterans Today had our last team there in September of 2015.
+VT had our last team there in September of 2015.
 It was a nervous time for the Syrian command.”

 “They could not tell us about the pending Russian mission but did share the order of battle for the ISIS command structure, which showed they had excellent on the ground situational Intelligence.
 All they lacked was the firepower to go on the offensive with a full spectrum plan, which we see was a brilliant success.”
 He added.

 This set the example for how resist what is really a Western War of Terror on everyone that will not submit to the Unipolar Power pirates.
 Only a strong, well-coordinated real counter-terrorism coalition can defend itself, by forming in effect a mini anti-terrorism version of NATO, where an attack on one is an attack on all.

 “No one expected a turnaround of events like we have seen in Syria, a bitter defeat for the US, Israel and the (Persian) Gulf State autocracies.
 And hence, we see the US coalition trying to steal the victory away with its continual mission creep to justify remaining in Syria with the Kurds as its permanent proxy forces.’